Definitions | Data sources | Methodology | Publications | Links | Contact |

 Group 10 - All preterm single cephalic, ≤ 36 weeks, including previous CS.

-Medical Birth register, Centre for Disease Prevention and Control of Latvia
+Medical Birth register, Centre for Disease Prevention and Control (CDPC) of Latvia

 The Register contains information on newborns and their birth conditions.
-There are included data on all newborns born in medical institutions in Latvia and as well as out-of-hospital (including planned home births), in accordance with Cabinet of Ministers Regulation No. 328 "Medical Birth Register regulations".
+There is data on all newborns born in medical institutions in Latvia, as well as out-of-hospitals (including planned home births), in accordance with Cabinet of Ministers Regulation No. 328 "Medical Birth Register regulations".

-The register contains data on the mother, previous pregnancy, childbirth, existing pregnancy and childbirth, and the newborn health status.
+The register contains data on the mother, previous pregnancies, childbirth, the current pregnancy and childbirth, and the newborn health status.
 Please note that the information in the Register is provided by the medical facility after discharge of the newborn from the maternity unit / ward.

 Statistical Yearbook of Health Care in Latvia Link